<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

-As IoT and all technologies evolve, and are increasingly being incorporated into industry businesses and products, it’s important to consider issues surrounding cyber threat readiness in areas involving and beyond traditional critical infrastructure.
+As IoT and all technologies evolve and are increasingly being incorporated into industry businesses and products, it’s important to consider cyber threat readiness issues in areas involving and beyond traditional critical infrastructure.
 For the telecommunications and communications sector in particular, these events hold great implications when it comes to cybersecurity strength and how companies in that sector can improve as technology advances.

-The Telecommunications Industry Association sent NIST a response to their Cybersecurity Framework, in order to give feedback on usability and an overview of what they believed was their industry’s reaction to the Framework.
+The Telecommunications Industry Association sent NIST a response to their Cybersecurity Framework to give feedback on usability and an overview of what they believed was their industry’s reaction to the Framework.

 “The TIA is a trade association representing hundreds of global manufacturers and vendors of information and communications technology equipment and services that are supplied to critical infrastructure owners and operators, enabling secure and resilient network operations across segments of the economy.
 We offer the specific input below based on TIA efforts to raise awareness of the Framework and our members’ experience using it.” the document stated.